Defense shines, No. 4 Georgia prevails 19-13 vs Texas A&M

 So did the cloud over the Georgia offense.

-Just after sun broke through the clouds, bathing the towering north stands in light, Pickens slipped free along the right side of the end zone and hauled in a 16-yard pass from Jake Fromm, pushing the Bulldogs to a 13-3 lead at halftime.
+Just after sun broke through the clouds, bathing the towering north stands in light, freshman George Pickens slipped free down the right sideline and hauled in a 16-yard pass from Fromm, pushing the Bulldogs to a 13-3 lead at halftime.

-Georgia kept settling for field goals until Texas A&M finally reached the end zone with their most impressive drive of the game.
+The Bulldogs kept settling for field goals, and Texas A&M finally produced its lone TD of the game.
 Going 75 yards in 10 plays, the Aggies scored on Kellen Mond’s 19-yard touchdown pass to Jhamon Ausbon with 11:16 remaining.

 THE TAKEAWAY